boltdesignsystem/bolt/packages/components/bolt-action-blocks/TESTING.md

 ## Feature: action-blocks

-    In order to present items in a vertical or horizontal action-blocks As a UX designer, developer or content administrator I need to ensure the "bolt-action-blocks" component renders and functions as expected
+    In order to present items in vertical or horizontal action-blocks As a UX designer, developer or content administrator I need to ensure the "bolt-action-blocks" component renders and functions as expected